Nov, 19 2019Get Your Marketing Plan Ready

 Mapping Out Your Content Library

-Now that you have a basic calendar and projected campaigns plugged in, you are well on your way to getting your marketing plan ready for 2020!
+Now that you have a basic calendar and projected campaigns plugged in, you are well on your way to getting your marketing plan ready for launch.
 The next big area to tackle in this process is mapping out what you’ll be creating as “content” for your campaigns.
 Your campaigns are built on 3 main components and thinking, evening planning ahead will speed up the implementation process of your plan.

 - Main content piece (email, newsletter, blog post, eBook, whitepaper, social post, drive to event, etc.)